top of page

 1. Prevalence of OSA/SB:

-Some studies report a higher prevalence of SB in people with sleep apnea and vice versa 2.
+Some studies report a higher prevalence of SB in people with sleep apnoea and vice versa 2.
 This relationship is complex and not fully understood, but there may be common underlying factors contributing to both conditions.

 2. Mechanisms of Association: